lazarus4/Beforth/architecture/VM.md

 The *s* bit indicates instruction size.
 If '1', 16-bit immediate data follows.
 This covers most literals.
 Extremely large literals can be formed by compiling 28-bit literal and an additional *xlit* opcode (0x2XXX group) to shift in the remaining 4 bits.

+An MCU implementation can use 1 or 2 multi-way jumps to decode instructions.

 ### \[1]:
 If the *ret* bit is set, a return is executed with the opcode.
 With a hardware implementation, the return would be initiated first (PC popped) and then the instruction executed while the branch is in progress.
 The VM should do it this way.